-This proposal grew out of a request by one of the Company's recently appointed independent directors, prior to the receipt of any shareholder proposals, that a review be undertaken of the advantages and disadvantages of changing the Company's state of incorporation from California to Delaware.
-On August 19, 2003, the Board met to discuss the results of the review.
+This proposal grew out of a request by one of the Company's recently appointed independent directors that a review be undertaken of the advantages and disadvantages of changing the Company's state of incorporation from California to Delaware.
+On August 19, 2003, the Board of Directors met to discuss the results of the review.
 On October 6, 2003, the Board again met and unanimously determined that the Proposed Reincorporation, as that term is defined below, was in the best interest of the Company and its shareholders and approved the Agreement and Plan of Merger, Delaware Certificate of Incorporation and Delaware Bylaws attached hereto as Annexes A, B and C, respectively.